GXDevs-opsec/projects/gsim_finalVersion2/gsim_prototype/README.md

 Code Structure

-menu.sh: Containts the menu of the program (Made in bash). transporter.sh: Containts the file logging system (Made in bash). save.txt: The text file where inputs and outputs of each calculations are logged.
+menu.sh: Containts the menu of the program (Made in bash).

+transporter.sh: Containts the file logging system (Made in bash

+save.txt: The text file where inputs and outputs of each calculations are logged.

 The GATES folder contains all of the python scripts that handle the calculations of the gates.